vetsuisse-unibe/ngs_course_2025/day3_variant_calling.md

 ```

-The output is _variant call format_ or VCF file which is a tab delimited text file containing informations for the all the variants the tool found.
+The output is _variant call format_ (VCF) file which is a tab delimited text file containing informations for the all the variants the tool found.

-#### Hard Filtering Variants
+### 4️⃣ Hard Filtering Variants

-In the next we will do hard filtering of variants using the statistical annotations that has produced haplotypeCaller.
-Each variant has statistical annotations like
+The next step is  to  hard filter variants based on the statistical data from HaplotypeCaller.Each variant has statistical annotations like
 - how many reads covered it,
 - how many reads covered each allele,
 - what proportion of reads were in forward vs reverse orientation
 - etc
-In the hard filtering we set threshold for several of these annotations, and filter the variants that have values below this threshold or above the set thresholds.
+The hard filtering process involves establishing thresholds for each annotation; any variant with a value that is either below or above the defined range will be filtered out.

-More information can be obtained on the [GATK hard filtering tutorial page](https: //gatk.broadinstitute.org/hc/en-us/articles/360035890471-Hard-filtering-germline-short-variants)
+More information can be obtained on the [GATK hard filtering tutorial page](https://gatk.broadinstitute.org/hc/en-us/articles/360035890471-Hard-filtering-germline-short-variants)

-##### SelectVariants
+### 5️⃣ SelectVariants
-Hard filtering is done for SNPs and Indels separately.
-So from the haplotypeCaller output VCF file first we will subset the SNPs and Indels using GATK's _SelectVariants_ tool.
+We perform hard filtering separately for SNPs and Indels.
+Therefore, the first step is to use GATK's _SelectVariants_ tool to subset the SNPs and Indels from the HaplotypeCaller output VCF file.

 In the variants folder create the following script.